 (School age children)

 All the sacraments of the church are a celebration and an extension of the Catholic community at St George’s Church.
-There will be a special enrollment mass for all confirmation candidates on Sunday, October 14th at the 10:30 am Sunday mass, followed by the first preparation session which children and their parents need to attend.
+There will be a special Enrollment Mass for all confirmation candidates on Sunday, October 6th at the 10:30am Sunday mass, followed by the first preparation session which children and their parents are required to attend.

 The children will be asked if they will co-operate with their parents, teachers and their parish so that they will be ready to receive the sacraments.
 Parents will be asked if they will actively participate in the religious education of their children, and support and encourage their children by their word and example.